Non existence and strong ill-posedness in $C^k$ and Sobolev spaces for SQG: Introduction

 where $\mathcal{R}_{i}$ are the Riesz transforms in 2 dimensions, with the integral expression

 for $j=1,2.$ We denote $\Lambda^{\alpha} f\equiv (-\Delta)^{\frac{\alpha}{2}} f$ by the Fourier transform $\widehat{\Lambda^{\alpha} f}(\xi) = |\xi|^{\alpha}\widehat{f} (\xi)$.

-This model arises in a geophysical fluid dynamics context (see \cite{Held} and \cite{Ped}) and its mathematical analysis was initially treated by Constantin, Majda and Tabak in \cite{Majda} motivated by the number of traits it shares with 3-D incompressible Euler system, where they already established local existence in $C^{k,\alpha}$ ($k\geq 1$ and $\alpha>0$) and in $H^{s}$ (see also \cite{const1} for bounded domains).
+This model arises in a geophysical fluid dynamics context (see \cite{Held} and \cite{Ped}) and its mathematical analysis was initially treated by Constantin, Majda and Tabak in \cite{Majda} motivated by the number of traits it shares with 3-D incompressible Euler system, where they already established local existence in $H^{s}$ (see also \cite{const1} for bounded domains) and in the case of $C^{k,\alpha}$ ($k\geq 1$ and $1>\alpha>0$) see \cite{Wu} by Wu.
 In the critical Sobolev space $H^2$ Chae and Wu \cite{ChaeWu} proved local existence for a logarithmic inviscid regularization of SQG (see also \cite{Jolly}).
 Finite time formation of singularities for smooth initial data with finite energy remains an open problem for both SQG and 3-D incompressible Euler equations.

 Due to incompressibility and the transport structure of SQG the $L^p$ ($1\leq p\leq \infty$) norms of the scalar $\theta$ and the $L^2$ norm of the velocity field $v=(v_1,v_2)$ (kinetic energy) are conserved quantities of the system (\ref{SQG}) for sufficiently regular solutions.
 Global existence of weak solutions in $L^2$ was proven by Resnick in \cite{Resnic} (see also \cite{const2} in the case of bounded domains) and extended by Marchand in \cite{Marchand} to the class of initial data in $L^p$ with $p>\frac43$.
 However non-uniqueness of weak solutions was obtained by Buckmaster, Shkoller and Vicol in \cite{Buckmaster} for solutions in $\Lambda^{-1}\theta\in C_t^{\sigma}C_x^{\beta}$ with $\frac12<\beta<\frac45$ and $\sigma < \frac{\beta}{2-\beta}$.